mbari-org/fastapi-yolov5/README.md

-This repository deploys and runs the YOLOv5 model in the Python web framework [FastAPI](https://fastapi.tiangolo.com/) both locally and in AWS.
+This code deploys and runs the YOLOv5 model in the Python web framework [FastAPI](https://fastapi.tiangolo.com/) either locally or in AWS.

+It is currently live at https://deepsea-ai.mbari.org/megadetector/docs

 # Requirements